jkomoros/CASsim/README.md

 success (1.0), a failure (0.0), inbetween (0.0 to 1.0) or indeterminate / not
 yet finished (a negative number).

-`frameValidator(frame, normalizedSimOptions) => array of strings defining problems, or [] if OK` - This method is optional, just to ensure for yourself that your generator hasn't output invalid frames.
+`frameValidator(frame, normalizedSimOptions) => (no return value)` - This method
+is optional, just to ensure for yourself that your generator hasn't output invalid frames.
+Throw an error if the frame is incorrectly structured.

 `defaultValueForPath(path, normalizedSimOptions) => value` - Returns the default
 value for the property at path, where path is something like